skip to content

 Password is rejected

 If you are sitting at a Maths computer, make sure there isn't a spurious space before your username as this will prevent you logging in.
-Remember that for most people your Maths account is your crsid (never your email address)
+Remember that for most people your Maths account is your crsid (never your email address).
+Your maths password is not your University Account password.
+It can be set or reset in the self service.

 Not authorised to login